IMPERIAL X PLC

 Membership of the Board represents a significant time commitment and Non-Executive directors must be prepared to give sufficient time for the discharge of their IMP responsibilities.

 All directors should regularly inform the Board, through the Company Secretary, of other directorships they hold.

 All appointments of part-time or Executive directors to other boards shall be subject to the approval of the Chairman (or, in the case of the Chairman, that of the Board) and reported to the Board.

 3.5 The Chairman

 The Board will appoint from among their number a chairman.

 The Board will develop and maintain a plan for the succession of the Chairman.

 The Chairman will provide leadership to the Board and will act as facilitator for meetings.

-The Chairman has authority to act and speak for the Board between meetings on all matters relating to the Board Principles and will engage with the SID on behalf of the Board as required.
+The Chairman has authority to act and speak for the Board between meetings on all matters relating to the Board Principles.
 The Chairman is empowered to make any decision, establish any policy, take any action or enter into any obligation which is consistent with the Board Principles and, in so doing, may interpret the Board Principles in any reasonable manner.
 The Chairman will report to the next meeting of the Board on any material or sensitive exercise of this authority.